munificent/journal/asset/post/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 grammar is now more declarative instead of being spread out over a few imperative functions, and we can see the actual grammar all in one place.
 Even better, we can extend the grammar just by registering new parselets.
-We don't have to change the `Parser` class itself.
+We don't have to change the Parser class itself.

 If we *only* had prefix expressions, we'd be done now.
 Alas, we don't.

-## Stuck In the Middle
+## Stuck in the middle

 What we have so far only works if the *first* token tells us what kind of expression we're parsing, but that isn't always the case.
 With an expression like `a + b`, we don't know we have an add expression until after we parse the `a` and get to `+`.
-We'll have to extend the parser to support that.
+We have to extend the parser to support that.

 Fortunately, we're in a good place to do so.
-Our current `parseExpression()` method will parse a complete prefix expression including any nested prefix expressions and then stop.
+Our current `parseExpression()` method parses a complete prefix expression including any nested prefix expressions and then stops.
 So, if we throw this at it:

 ```java
 -a + b
 ```

 It will parse `-a` and leave us sitting on `+`.
-That's exactly the token we need to tell what infix expression we're parsing.
-The only difference between an infix expression and a prefix one here is that there's another expression *before* the infix operator that it needs to have as an argument.
+That's exactly the token we need to tell what infix expression we need to parse.
+Compared to prefix parsing, the only change for infix parsing is that there's another expression *before* the infix operator that the infix parser receives as an argument.
 Let's define a parselet that supports that:

 ```java
 interface InfixParselet {